Blackout (Dropkick Murphys album)

 Blackout is the fourth studio album by Dropkick Murphys, released in 2003.
 A music video for "Walk Away", the album's first official single, was also released.
 The song went on to become a minor radio hit and received some minor airplay on MTV.
 "Fields of Athenry" was also released as a single.
-The album was released with a DVD, which contained live videos for "Rocky Road to Dublin" and "Boys on the Docks", a music video for "Gonna Be a Blackout Tonight", and a trailer for their then upcoming untitled full-length DVD, which became On the Road With the Dropkick Murphys and was released the following year in March 2004.
+The album was released with a DVD, which contained live videos for "Rocky Road to Dublin" and "Boys on the Docks", a music video for "Gonna Be a Blackout Tonight" (which was the last release to feature an appearance by Ryan Foltz who left the band before recording the album), and a trailer for their then upcoming untitled full-length DVD, which became On the Road With the Dropkick Murphys and was released the following year in March 2004.

 History

-"The Dirty Glass" was originally featured on the 2002 split Face to Face vs. Dropkick Murphys and re-recorded for the album with the band's then merchandise seller, Stephanie Dougherty, who shared vocals with Ken Casey and also appeared on the album's final track, "Kiss Me, I'm Shitfaced".
+"The Dirty Glass" was originally featured on the 2002 split Face to Face vs. Dropkick Murphys and re-recorded for the album with the band's then merchandise seller, Stephanie Dougherty (Kay Hanley appeared on the original version), who shared vocals with Ken Casey and also appeared on the album's final track, "Kiss Me, I'm Shitfaced".
 The track "Time to Go", a homage to the Boston Bruins, was released as a promotional CD for the Bruins and also featured in Tony Hawk's Underground and NHL 2005.
 The track "This Is Your Life" was featured in the 2003 video game Backyard Wrestling: Don't Try This at Home.

+The song "Gonna Be a Blackout Tonight", with lyrics written by Woody Guthrie, was composed when Nora Guthrie's son, a fan of the Dropkick Murphys, approached his mother about letting the band use some of Woody's lyrics.
+Bass guitarist Ken Casey was familiar with the Mermaid Avenue albums by Billy Bragg and Wilco that had also used lyrics written by Woody Guthrie, and had enjoyed those works.
+The band decided to make the Woody Guthrie track the "hardest song on the record" in order to make it as different as possible from the folk music that Woody Guthrie sang.